 Most commercial businesses in Wales and England have a whole bunch of fire safety regulations its owners/managers have to abide by.
-However, if a premises has more than 5 people using it on a regular basis, an annual fire risk assessment will be required, with evidence of this needing to be recorded by law.
-This is why at Twenty-4, we are eager to guide the businesses of South Wales through the process, ensuring all premises within the region are complaint and aware of their risks.
+However, if a premises has more than 5 people using it regularly, an annual fire risk assessment will be required, with evidence of this needing to be recorded by law.
+This is why at Twenty-4, we are eager to guide the businesses of South Wales through the process, ensuring all premises within the region are compliant and aware of their risks.

 Below, we take a look at 5 key steps for conducting an effective fire risk assessment.
 So, if you are your firm’s ‘Responsible Person’ or have just set up a business and are looking into fire safety, read on.

 Because all businesses and properties are different, they all boast individual fire hazards.
 The first step of your fire risk assessment should be to identify these.

 Firstly, think about how a potential fire could start.
 Do your premises have heaters, electrical goods, naked flames or any other apparatus that could cause a spark?

 Then consider what is your place of work could catch fire and burn.
 For instance, do you have a lot of wood, packaging or chemicals on-site that could aid a fire in spreading?

 Be sure to make a note of all the potentials hazards you find in and outside the property.

 The next step is to think about the people at risk of being harmed in a fire.
 While all workers and visitors are arguably at risk, are there specific people that are more at risk than others?
 For instance night workers, employees, children with disabilities, etc.